-Greg Orrē is an artist living in Saskatoon who explores the nature of things through songwriting, poetry, visual art, film and fashion.
-As the lead singer and keyboardist of Too Soon Monsoon since the end of 2016, Greg has released one full-length album, three EPs, and performed at Breakout West, Saskatchewan Jazz Festival, Winterruption, Big Winter Classic, and Ness Creek Music Festival (as well as a planned 2020 JUNOfest headlining show).
-Greg is continuing to create music with TSM and the band plans to release new music in 2021, Greg Orrē is beginning to establish himself as a solo artist.
+Greg Orrē (pronounced: greg ory) is an artist living in Saskatoon who expresses his creativity through songwriting, poetry, visual art, video and design.
+As the lead singer & keyboardist of Too Soon Monsoon since the end of 2016, Greg has released one LP, three EPs, and performed at Breakout West, Saskatchewan Jazz Festival, Winterruption, Big Winter Classic, and Ness Creek Music Festival (as well as a planned 2020 JUNOfest headlining show).
+While Too Soon Monsoon continues to work on their sophomore album and plans to release new music in 2021, Greg Orrē is beginning to establish himself as a solo artist.

-Following the release of Waves and the Western Canadian tour in support of the album, Greg purchased a 8-track recorder and found a beautiful second hand guitar for sale.
-In the fall of 2019, Greg travelled to Arlington Beach Camp to attend a “Songs for Nature” songwriting camp, facilitated by Megan Nash.
+Following the release of the Waves LP and the Western Canadian tour in support of the album, Greg purchased a 8-track recorder and found a beautiful second hand guitar for sale.
+In the fall of 2019, he travelled to Arlington Beach Camp to attend a “Songs 4 Nature” songwriting camp.
 Greg returned to Saskatoon a few days later inspired by his time in nature with like-minded songwriters, and more confident in his ability to write and perform music on the guitar.
 Two of the songs Greg wrote while on the beach at the songwriting camp are included on I Am In It: Volume One: “Yesterday” and “Always Carry”.
-As Greg continues to self-record from the red chair of inspiration with his lovely new guitar, he will be sharing albums, poetry collections and paintings as a part of the overall I Am In It project.

-The first introduction to Greg Orrē begins on May 29, 2020 with the release of his first EP, Be Nice Be Sad Be Free.
+Prior to the upcoming release of his debut album: I Am In It Volume One, the first introduction to Greg Orrē was on May 29/20 with the release of Be Nice Be Sad Be Free.
 The EP was called “an exercise of mind over matter” by Cups n Cakes and received play on CBC Radio One Saskatoon.
 It includes three songs found on I Am In It Volume One.
 Greg's debut LP was released August 28 2020.
 Listening to the new recordings, it is evident that Greg enjoys harmonies - mixing multiple layers of vocals throughout each song.
 Improvised piano is sprinkled behind steady rhythmic guitar and pulsating organ lines.
 The songs are sparse, but never empty, leaving room for Greg’s jazz-influenced vocals to shine.
 Some tracks begin with a simple fingersnap layered with a singing bowl and chanting rhythmic vocals, while other songs are full-blown productions featuring acoustic guitar, piano, organ, synth, percussion and dynamic vocals.

-The release of the EP will be followed by the I Am In It releases - which includes three full-length albums and two poetry companion books, plus video projects for each album.
+The I Am In It project will consist of three full-length albums, two poetry companion books, plus video projects for each album.
 Greg is currently in the process of preparing to release his first poetry book (October 2020), complete a children’s book with his partner Kristen, record a Christmas EP (Nov 2020) and finish recording Volume Two (Spring 2021 planned release).
-The two poetry companion books will be shared in between the album releases: I Am In It: a collection of poems that includes over 80 poems written between May-Sept 2018, and another book tentatively titled I Am In It (isolation) which includes over 30 poems written and reflected on during the thirty days of April 2020.
+The two poetry companion books will be shared in between the three album releases: I Am In It: a collection of poems includes over 80 poems and associated sketches & images compiled from May-Sept 2018, and another poetry book tentatively titled I Am In It (isolation) includes over 30 poems written and reflected on during the thirty days of...